lsiemens/QBox/Documentation/UserGuide.md

 ### 3.2.
 Mode: Simulation
 This mode has two parts, first the user is presented with option for setting the initial state to simulate.
-After pressing the "Run" button the initial state will evolve according to the time dependent Schrodinger's equation.
+After pressing the "Run" button the initial state will evolve according to the time dependent Schrödinger's equation.

 #### 3.2.1 Set initial state
 When defining the initial state, the user is presented with some options